barefootnetworks/sonic-swss/doc/Dtel/Dtel-SONiC.md

 DTEL\_EVENT\_TABLE          | Configuration specific to DTel events that trigger reports

 Please refer to
-[Dataplane Telemetry SAI API proposal](https://github.com/opencomputeproject/SAI/blob/master/doc/DTEL/SAI-Proposal-Data-Plane-Telemetry.md) for more information on the above terminology
+[Dataplane Telemetry SAI API](https://github.com/opencomputeproject/SAI/blob/master/doc/DTEL/SAI-Proposal-Data-Plane-Telemetry.md) for more information on the above terminology

 #### Schema for DTEL_TABLE